About Investment Plans

 Capital at risk plans often offer features to reduce risk exposure to market falls by the use of a barrier.
 Typically the barrier will be set at 50% of the initial level of the underlying asset.
 The two main types of barrier are the final day barrier (European barrier) where the underlying asset is only observed on the final day of the investment.
 Variations of the European barrier may include plans where the barrier is based on the value of the underlying asset based on average e.g. an average of the underlying asset over the last 3 months of the plan.
 This averaging again is a risk control reducing the impact of any sudden falls in the last stages of an investment term, although conversely it can also restrict growth potential in a rising market.
 The second type of barrier often used is the closing/intra day barrier (American barrier) where the value of the underlying asset is observed throughout the life of the investment plan on a daily basis.
 In the event of a breach of the barrier the capital invested will be at risk in some way depending on the plan terms.

 With investment plans an individual savings account (ISA) can be used as a wrapper to provide investors with tax efficient returns.
-For 2013/14 the HMRC set ISA allowance is £11,520 per individual, of which up to £5,760 can be invested in a deposit plan.
-With an investment ISA the full £11,520 can be used to benefit from tax efficient returns.
+For 2016/17 the HMRC set ISA allowance is £15,240 per individual, which can be used in full in either a deposit plan or an investment plan, or split between the two.

 Investment Plans & Ideas for Short Medium and Long Term Growth